asubodh45/demo_portfolio/docs/README.md

 ## Key Decisions Worth Noting

 **Sanity was not used.**
 The original frontend contained Sanity configuration files (`/frontend/sanity/`).
 Sanity is a third-party headless CMS — using it would have meant outsourcing the backend to an external service rather than actually building one.
 We replaced it entirely with a proper Laravel backend and relational database.
-The Sanity files remain in the repository untouched but are inactive.
+The Sanity files have been removed from the repository.

 **The admin panel is on the backend, not the frontend.**
 The task specified "admin/content management instructions" but did not require the admin panel to be built in React or Next.js.
 Filament, running at `/admin` on the Laravel server, is the industry-standard approach for Laravel applications and delivers a significantly better result than a custom-built panel would in the same timeframe.